 “Are you going to get it checked out if it doesn’t get any better?”
 I knew there was a chance that he messed up his meniscus.

 I hadn’t seen Troy since he had come down to New York five or six weeks ago.
 Since I rarely drove up to Jersey and Troy didn’t mind the trek as much as I did, he’d drive down and I’d show him places around the city.
 He had wanted to see the MoMA, which was curious because he wasn’t exactly a museum-going type of guy.
 He was more about his Challenger, the Mets, and taking the boat out on the lake.
 So, we went to the MoMA— I know I definitely didn’t mind going again.
 His sudden interest, he claimed, was because he needed to know how people could spend all day in places like that.
 Troy’s been one of my best friends since middle school and I was almost positive this had something to do with him trying to impress a young lady.
 Surprisingly he liked the place.
 He was especially amused by an exhibit downstairs: a huge pile of lint with a bunch of small mirrors sticking out of the ground.

 Troy’s usually up for anything and generally unencumbered.
 With a little persuading I talk him into going to The Blue Terrace to hang out, and be my ride—I don’t want to have to worry about how much I’m drinking.

 It’s almost ten when we pull in.
 The parking lot is more crowded than I expected for a Tuesday night.
 The day has turned out pretty okay.
-There’s no rain and the sun occasionally manages to break through grey and white clouds.
+There’s been no rain and the sun occasionally managed to break through grey and white clouds.
 Now a gentle breeze rolls past, carrying the smell of cigarette smoke.
 I haven’t been here since college and as we approach the entrance I feel like I’m about to embrace with an old thrill.